 My name is Tomoko Okochi.
-I am an interpreter and a certified guide.
+I was an interpreter and a certified guide in Japan.

 That is the short description of me you’ve probably read on “About this site” widget on my blog.